Supply and demand zones

 The width/height of potential supply or demand zone

 There are few factors to conclude with helping to define this:

 -at which point of price/time was rejection the strongest where price left the zone

 -around which price was the strongest volume traded?

-Method above however can be rather complex and not very practical for newer traders, that is why many sup / dem zone traders just use pinbar candles as guide to drawing the supply and demand zones, using higher time frames.
+The method above, however, can be a bit complicated and not very practical for newer traders, which is why many traders use pinbar candles and their shadows/wicks as a guide to drawing the supply and demand zones, using higher time frames.

 Bellow such simplified method using pinbar candles at the rejection starting points:

-Important versus non important supply and demand zones
+Important versus less-important supply and demand zones

-1.freshness (time and being un-broken or un-tested or created).
+1.freshness (time and being un-broken or un-tested).

-Too many traders put too much attention to old historical support/ resistance (supply and demand) levels, while the actual strength hides within fresh orderflow levels and not as much on the old ones.
+Too many traders put too much attention to old historical support/ resistance (supply and demand) levels, while the actual strength hides within fresh order flow levels and not as much on the old ones.
 Old levels matter only if they have traded on huge volume, which is way above average volume.